urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 are intended for complete HTML documents, `%elem`s are intended for more general XML structures.
 You may wish to use an `%elem` mark if you're producing smaller fragments of XML or HTML rather than whole documents.
-Like a `%hymn`, Eyre can automatically convert it to `%html` and provide it to web clients.
+Like a `%hymn`, Eyre can automatically convert it to `%html` if requested through its scry interface.

 #### Summary